 Are Adobe Creative Cloud (CC) Files Backwards Compatible w/ CS6?

-Now that the Adobe “CC” release is out there with over 1.4 million paid customers, some folks are asking us whether the new versions of the applications in the Creative Cloud can read or save older file data/document formats like CS6, CS5, CS4 & CS3…
+Now that the Adobe CC release is becoming widespread with over 7 million paid customers, some folks are asking us whether the new versions of the tools in the Creative Cloud can read or save older data/document/project file formats like CS6, CS5.5, CS5, CS4 & CS3…

-Historically in Photoshop, it has rarely been an issue as the .PSD format is pretty backwards compatible.
-To help ensure this, make sure that “Maximize PSD File Compatibility” option is turned on when you save your file.
+Historically in Photoshop, it has rarely been an issue because the .PSD format is pretty portable and compatible (forwards and backwards) between different releases.
+To help ensure this, make sure that Photoshop’s “Maximize PSD File Compatibility” option is turned on when you save your file.

-In fact, many people don’t realize it but Photoshop’s common file format specification is openly published so that other tools can read, view, or save .PSD files… But if you ever run into any difficulties, you can always save your image as a .tif file – TIFF is a universal 16-bit format that all versions of Photoshop (and many other programs) can import, and its biggest advantage is that it will preserve layers, just as the native .PSD file can.
+In fact, many people don’t realize it but Photoshop’s common file format specification is openly published so that other tools can read, view, or save .PSD files, even third-party software (for example, free utilities like XnView)… But if you ever run into any difficulties, you can always save your image as a .tif file – TIFF is a universal 16-bit format that all versions of Photoshop (and many other programs) can import, and its biggest advantage is that it will preserve layers, just as the native .PSD file can.

-Photoshop CC now streamlines your life when moving around between different computers with the new sync settings feature.
-And since CS6, upgrading or changing releases has also been easier thanks to the the ability to migrate and share presets from older Photoshop versions going as far back as CS3.
+Photoshop CC now streamlines your life when moving around between different computers with the sync settings feature.
+And since CS6, upgrading or changing releases has also been easier thanks to the the new capability to share and migrate presets from older Photoshop versions going as far back as CS3.

 With InDesign, there is no automatic way to “downsave” a project like in Illustrator, and there never has been… But what you can do instead is Export your document as IDML (InDesign Markup Language).
 IDML files can be read into earlier versions like InDesign CS6, CS5.5, CS5, or CS4 – but again there is the potential to lose newer features that aren’t supported in legacy releases.
 To go back to InDesign CS3 you would need to Export to INX (InDesign Interchange format) from CS4 instead.

-Alternatively, you can use external file downsaving services which will do this for you for a nominal fee – going from InDesign CC to CS6, CS5.5, CS5, CS4, CS3, CS2, or even CS.
+Alternatively, you can use external file downsaving services which will do this for you for a nominal fee – going from InDesign CC 2015 to CC 2014, CC 2013, CS6, CS5.5, CS5, CS4, CS3, CS2, or even CS.
+There’s also a file conversion plugin available that enables lower versions of the InDesign application (such as CS5 and CS5.5) to open all native .INDD documents that have been saved by newer releases like CC or CS6.

 In Dreamweaver, file compatibility with older versions is not really a problem… HTML is HTML, CSS is CSS – the output is standards-based and similar across product releases.
-The one part that you’d need to migrate forward or back to a different version is your Dreamweaver site settings or definitions.
+The one part that you’d need to migrate forward or back to a different version is your Dreamweaver site settings or definitions, and those you can easily import and export.

-Flash Pro CC has been completely rearchitected for high performance on 64-bit systems (and more), and consequently some older features have been deprecated.
-This means when you open a file previously saved with an earlier version of Flash Pro, you may encounter a feature that is no longer supported in Flash Professional CC.
+Flash Professional CC has been completely rearchitected for high performance on 64-bit systems (and more), and consequently some older features have been deprecated.
+This means when you open a file previously saved with an earlier version of Flash Pro, you may encounter a feature that is no longer supported in Flash Professional CC 2015.
 The software will show a warning to this effect and automatically convert the deprecated content into a supported content type.

-When going the other direction and bringing a CC file back to an older release, Flash Pro is pretty flexible – you can save in XFL or FLA format for CS6, CS5.5 or CS5, although you may lose some newer features which would not be understood by prior versions.
-Additionally, Creative Suite 5 versions of Flash Professional can save back to CS4 formats.
+When going the other direction and bringing a CC file back to an lower release, Flash Pro is pretty flexible – you can save in XFL or FLA format for CS6 or CS5.5, although you may lose some newer features which would not be understood by prior versions.
+Additionally, Flash Professional CS6 (which is included free for CC subscribers) can save back to CS5 formats, and CS5 versions can downsave to CS4 formats.

 Premiere Pro CC does not have a save-back-to-old-version option, and in fact the .prproj file format had a major change from CS6 in that it is now compressed… As a result, file sizes are a fraction of what they were before as textual XML, but Premiere Pro CS6 (and earlier) cannot read the new (binary) files – you’ll get the message, “The project appears to be damaged, it cannot be opened.”
 Even after decompressing a CC file (with a utility like 7-Zip), CS6 will say, “The project could not be loaded, it may be damaged or contain outdated elements.”
 Oddly, however, CS5.x versions of Premiere can read the file with a trick.

-So then, what are your options for going to CS6?
-Well, Premiere Pro also works like InDesign – you can export to Final Cut Pro XML (eXtensible Markup Language), or export to an AAF (Advanced Authoring Format) file which is sort of a “universal” project format that can be read by CS6, CS5, CS4, etc. So you can then import the resulting project file into not only an earlier version of Premiere Pro but also other NLEs such as Final Cut Pro, although some Premiere-specific settings and details may not translate.
-Finally, Exporting to EDL (Edit Decision List) format is another option for saving back to prior releases.
+So then, what are your options for going back to CS6?
+Well, Premiere Pro works like InDesign above – you can export to Final Cut Pro XML (eXtensible Markup Language), which is the most commonly-used technique – or export to an AAF (Advanced Authoring Format) file, which is sort of a “universal” project format that can be read by CS6, CS5, CS4, etc. So you can then import the resulting project file into not only an earlier version of Premiere Pro but also other NLEs such as Final Cut Pro, although Premiere-specific settings and details may not translate.
+Finally, Exporting to EDL (Edit Decision List) format is another possible option for saving back to prior releases.

-With After Effects you can save your project in a text-based XML format or use the “Save a Copy As CS6″ command, again with the caveat that new functionality in CC won’t transfer down.
-Going the other way, there are some tips to follow to help your older project import and work in the newer release.
+With After Effects you can save your project in a text-based XML format, or you can use the save back to prior version command in the File menu.
+The latest CC 2015 (AE 13.5) release can “Save A Copy As CC (12)”, and then you can take that output and move it over to the CC 2013 (AE 12) release and use that to “Save a Copy As CS6” – again with the caveat that new functionality in CC won’t transfer down to CS6.
+When going the other way, there are some tips to follow to help your older project import and work in the newer release.

-If you want a more automated way to export for legacy AE releases going all the way back to CS3, the third-party Open Sesame plug-in may be another option.
+If you want a more automated way to export for legacy AE releases going all the way back to CS3, then the Open Sesame plug-in may be another option.
+This third-party utility converts After Effects files to a fully editable, human-readable text-based format, and can create backwards-compatible projects that open in older versions.
+It currently supports CC 2015, CC 2014, CC 2013, CS6, CS5.5, CS5, CS4 and CS3.

 For Audition, it’s a similar story – standard audio file formats like WAV, MP3, AIFF, etc. are fully compatible across applications, and it’s possible to import sessions from prior versions particularly as XML files, but saving your multitrack session file in an older format would lose some of your mix.
 For migrating and bringing up files from Audition 3, there’s a very helpful conversion utility.